WenKangChua/automated_newsletters/README.md

 | `rapidfuzz` | Fuzzy string matching for rate name lookup |
 | `pypdf` | PDF loading |
 | `PyYAML` | Config management |

----

-## 📝 License

-This project is for internal/personal use.
-See `LICENSE` for details.